V1929/Salary-Dashboard/README.md

  <br><br>
 Below, though not included in the finished product, scatter plots is a type of data visualization used to represent the relationship between two quantitative variables.
 They are effective for identifying patterns, trends, and correlations in data.

 Key Purposes of a Scatter Plot is the visualizing of relationships.
 It helps to see if there is a correlation (positive, negative, or none) between variables.
-The chart below show the relationship between ssalsry and nnumber of usable job skills
+The chart below show the relationship between salsry and number of usable job skills

-In xxamining the relationship between skills and salary, the scatter plot here reveals patterns  where with the trend line, and in the United States, identify data points that deviate significantly in the overall trend.
+In examining the relationship between skills and salary, the scatter plot here reveals patterns  where with the trend line, and in the United States, identify data points that deviate significantly in the overall trend.

 ![Alt text](media/2_Salary_by_Skill_Count.png)